Skip to Main Content

 Background information

-Before searching for information from articles, use online reference sources to define unfamiliar words and gather background information and guidelines on conditions, populations and interventions that are relevant to PTA.
+Use online reference sources to define unfamiliar words and gather background information and guidelines on conditions, populations and interventions that are relevant to PTA.

 These resources are good places to start: